Social Democratic Party of Finland: History

 In the 2014 party conference, Urpilainen was narrowly defeated by her challenger Antti Rinne in a 257 to 243 vote.
 Urpilainen subsequently stepped down as the Minister of Finance, passing the seat on to Rinne.
 In the 2015 Finnish parliamentary election, the drop of support continued for the SDP.
 The party lost eight more seats compared to the 2011 parliamentary election, ending up with 34 seats and 16.5 percent of the vote.
 With the repeat of the worst-ever result, the SDP dropped to being the fourth largest political party in Finland, receiving 50,110 fewer votes than the NCP, yet 237,000 more votes than the Green League.
 The SDP was left in the opposition and provided extensive criticism on the actions of the Sipilä Cabinet on matters such as alcohol policy, cuts to education spending and the so-called active model.
 On 22 June 2016, Maria Tolppanen, a Finns Party representative, joined the SDP.
 This increased the SDP's parliamentary seat number to 35.

 In the 2019 Finnish parliamentary election, the SDP gained 6 seats in comparison to the 2015 parliamentary election and became the largest party in the parliament.
-Based on the answers and initial talks with all parties, Rinne announced that he would negotiate forming a government with the Centre Party, the Green League, the Left Alliance and the SFP.
+Based on the answers and initial talks with all parties, Rinne announced that he would negotiate forming a government with the Centre Party, the Green League, the Left Alliance and the Swedish People's Party.
 The negotiations were ultimately successful and the Rinne Cabinet was formally inaugurated on 6 June 2019.
-On 3 December 2019, Rinne resigned as Prime Minister after the Center Party had expressed a lack of confidence in Rinne for his handling of the events surrounding a postal strike in Finland.
-He was followed in the position by Sanna Marin, who was appointed as Prime Minister on 10 December 2019.
+On 3 December 2019, Rinne resigned as Prime Minister after the Centre Party had expressed a lack of confidence in Rinne for his handling of the events surrounding a postal strike in Finland.
+He was followed in the position by Sanna Marin, who was appointed as prime minister on 10 December 2019.

-SDP has received a lot of negative feedback that they have had connections with Russia for years.
-For example, Eero Heinäluoma, Paavo Lipponen, Erkki Tuomioja, Antton Rönnholm and Tarja Halonen has had connections to Russia.
-In 2005, according to Halonen, Russia's goals were democracy, human rights and good governance.
-After 9 years, in 2014 after Russia annexed Crimea, Halonen thought that Russia should not have been punished by isolations or sanctions.
-SDP's current party secretary Antton Rönnholm has also taken his part.
-Through his consulting company, he invoiced almost 200,000 euros in Gazprom's gas pipeline project.
-More than half of Gazprom is controlled by the Russian state.
-Gazprom is partly used as a geopolitical tool in Europe.